Learning Outcomes

 A buyer completes the purchase of a registered freehold property.
 The buyer’s solicitor pays the purchase price, receives the signed TR1, and the keys are released.
 What must the buyer’s solicitor do next?

-Answer: The buyer’s solicitor must pay SDLT within 14 days, submit Form AP1 with the TR1 and SDLT5 to HM Land Registry within the priority period, and, if there is a mortgage, register the lender’s charge.
-If the property is leasehold, notice of transfer and charge must be served on the landlord.
+The buyer’s solicitor must pay SDLT within 14 days (or LTT within 30 days in Wales), submit Form AP1 with the TR1 and SDLT5/LTT certificate to HM Land Registry within the priority period, and, if there is a mortgage, register the lender’s charge.
+If the property is leasehold, notice of transfer and charge must be served on the landlord, and any share or membership certificate requirements must be addressed.

 Worked Example 1.2